 Alternative complaints bodies (such as Ombudsman Services www.ombudsman-services.org/ ) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.

 However, we don’t currently agree to use this Alternative Dispute Resolution service in view of the availability of the independent Legal Ombudsman Service established under the Legal Services Act 2007.
 We are bound by our Regulatory Code to comply with the Legal Ombudsman.

 If we are unable to resolve your complaint which relates to a contract entered into online, you may contact the Online Dispute Resolution providers by accessing the following link http://ec.europa.eu/consumers/odr

 Ian Holmes and David Wells are the STEP accredited Solicitors for Bailey Smailes

-David Wells is the SFE accredited Solicitor for Bailey Smailes
+David Wells and Lucy Cortis are the SFE accredited Solicitors for Bailey Smailes